 As you can see, users complain about the interface and how hard it is to log in to different channels and get lost.
 So if you're a competitor, what would you do?
 You'd use the "Slack with better UI" message while targeting Slack users.

 Analyzing these reviews one by one is a little bit hard for a product company that isn't built for review analysis.
 From a person working as a strategist, I can say that people use Slack because it's popular, fun, and easy to use.
 But even if I'm trained to do so, I can't analyze thousands of reviews just by reading them manually.
 So what would you do?
 As a company built on understanding the motivations and needs of consumers, Kimola is here to help you analyze those reviews better!

 At Kimola, our goal is to help marketing and research professionals understand consumers.
-But when it comes to machine learning, most people think that they need to have coding as a skill.
+However, when it comes to machine learning, which is one of the widely known text analysis applications, most people think they should have coding as a skill.
 Kimola Cognitive is a no-code machine learning platform that analyzes reviews by dragging and dropping user reviews in an excel file.
 We have copied and pasted 500 reviews of Slack on Capterra to an excel file and dragged it to Kimola Cognitive.
 By taking a peek at the data for 5 minutes, you can understand the motivations for switching to Slack from other products.

 If you’re into insights like these, you can always sign up to Kimola Cognitive and analyze reviews of your SaaS product easily.
-Contact us here or sign up to Kimola Cognitive to see our NLP talent!
+Contact us here or sign up to Kimola Cognitive to analyze Capterra reviews easily.